Jacques Derrida — "There is no metalanguage."

 There is no metalanguage.

-"The concept of man is a metaphysical concept."
+"The concept of 'man' is a European invention."

 This is a core tenet of deconstruction, often discussed by Derrida, though finding this exact phrasing as a direct quote can be challenging.